billwheatley/provision-desktop/README.md

 ## (Optional) Reboot / Restart when you are done

-I do any automatic reboots of the system.
+These do not do any automatic reboots of the system.
 However I leave that decision up to the user.
 Generally I recommend a reboot after the following:

 * Initial provision
 * Large package manager update